-We live in a world where people and nonprofits are recognized more for what they represent than who they are.
+We live in a world where people and nonprofits are recognized more for what they represent than for who they are.
 This makes symbols a powerful and effective way of communicating and important elements in brand identity.

-Think about this effect when you see a red octagon, or an X on a map.
+Think about this effect when you see a red octagon or an X on a map.
 These symbols speak to us on an almost primitive level.

 As people interact with a symbol, it becomes filled with meaning.

-It’s this recognition and how quickly they can communicate an idea or concept that makes them so powerful.
+This recognition and how quickly they can communicate an idea or concept that makes them so powerful.